Lipschitz continuity of solution multifunctions of extended $\ell_1$ regularization problems

-In our approach, we employ non-empty faces of the polyhedral feasible set $Y^0$ of the dual problem (\ref{lasso-dual0001}) to construct some partitions of index set $I:=\{1,\cdots,n\}$ of the variable space.
-We show that the graph of $S$ is expressed as the union of some polyhedral cones which are constructed by these index partitions of $I$.
-Thus $S$ is verified to be a polyhedral multifunction.
-Moreover, we establish that the domain of the solution multifunction $S$ is partitioned as the union of the projections of the above polyhedral cones onto the parameters space.
-We then prove that the graph of the restriction of $S$ on each of these projections is convex, where we employ the single-valuedness property of the mapping $(\lambda,b) \to Ax$ on the solution set $S(\lambda,b)$ as established in \cite{zhang2015yc}.
-We obtain the Lipschitz continuity of $S(\lambda, b)$ on its convex domain by applying the established sufficient condition.
+We show that the graph of $S(\cdot,\cdot,A)$ is expressible as the union of some polyhedral cones which are constructed by these index partitions of $I$.
+Thus $S(\cdot,\cdot,A)$ is verified to be a polyhedral multifunction.
+Moreover, we establish that the domain of $S(\cdot,\cdot,A)$ is partitioned as the union of the projections of the above polyhedral cones onto the parameters space.
+We then prove that the graph of the restriction of $S(\cdot,\cdot,A)$ on each of these projections is convex, where we employ the single-valuedness property of the mapping $(\lambda,b) \to Ax$ on the solution multifunction $S(\lambda,b,A)$ as established in \cite{zhang2015yc}.

-As corollaries of the Lipschitz continuity of multifunction $S$ in (\ref{zyx-lambda}), we obtain some properties for structures of $S$.
-Although we have already know that $S$ is a polyhedral multifunction, the explicit structure of $S$ is not known yet.
-By applying the Lipschitz continuity of $S$, we obtain the explicit representation of $S(\lambda,b)$ as the intersection of finitely many half-spaces by virtue of non-empty faces of the dual feasible set $Y^0$.
-Moreover, for a given face of the dual feasible set $Y^0$ such that the columns of $A$ identified by certain index set is linearly independent (or equivalently a condition used in \cite{zhang2015yc}), we show that $S$ is single-valued and linear on the polyhedral set constructed by the face.
-We further show that $S$ is piecewise linear (resp. linear) around the given point if and only if certain strengthened linear independence condition at the point proposed in \cite{Tibshirani13} (resp. \cite{fuchs04}) holds.
-As consequences, we obtain the directional differentiability and differentiability illustrated in \cite{Berk2023bh} as special cases.